German casualties in World War II: Recent research on German expulsion losses

-Total population losses 1939–1946
+Total population losses, 1939–1946

 Estimated total German population losses (in 1937 German borders) directly related to the war range between 5.5 to 6.9 million persons.
 These figures do not include ethnic Germans from other nations in the German military and ethnic German civilians who were killed in expulsions.
 In 1956 the West German government figures in the table below list an estimated about 5.5 million deaths (military and civilian) directly caused by the war within the borders of 1937.
 A study by the German demographer Peter Marschalck put the total deaths directly related to the war both military and civilians at 5.2 million, plus an estimated decline in births of 1.7 million, bringing total population losses related to the war at 6.9 million persons within the borders of 1937.
 There were additional deaths of the ethnic Germans outside of Germany in Eastern Europe, men conscripted during the war and ethnic German civilian deaths during post war expulsions.

 German government figures (2005)

-In 2005 the German government Suchdienste (Search Service) put the total combined German military and civilian war dead at 7,375,800, including ethnic Germans outside of Germany and Austrians.
+In 2005 the German government Suchdienste (Search Service) put the total combined German military and civilian war dead at 7,375,800, including Volksdeutsche (ethnic Germans) outside of Germany and Austrians.
 This figure includes 4.3 million military dead and missing, 500,000 killed by strategic bombing, 300,000 victims of Nazi political, racial and religious persecution, 2,251,500 civilian dead in expulsions and 24,300 Austrian civilians.